Controllability and Vector Potential: Controllable Dynamical Systems from Kalman to Willems

-Indeed, we could have said: A priori, any variation of these attributes could perhaps have occured, but the laws governing the phenomenon limit the variations to those that can, and do, occur.
+A priori, any variation of these attributes could perhaps have occured, but the laws governing the phenomenon limit the variations to those that can, and do, occur.
 We shall consider phenomena described by local laws, i.e. laws expressed by differential equations.
 Here by local we mean that the variation of the attributes of the phenomenon at a point depends on the values of the attributes in arbitrarily small neighbourhoods of the point, and not on points far away.